-For this recipe I like using canned diced green chilies and jalapenos.
+For this jalapeno popper dip with bacon recipe I like using canned diced green chilies and jalapenos.
 For me it is easier and saves me the time of dicing up fresh ones.
-You can absolutely use fresh ones if you wish, but if you are going the canned route don’t forget to drain the juice from the cans before adding them into the dip.
+You can absolutely use fresh ones if you wish, but if you are going the canned route don’t forget to drain the juice from the cans before adding them into the jalapeno popper dip.
 You can do this by using a small strainer or just holding the lid over top and letting a little juice out at a time.
 The extra liquid will make the texture weird and honestly jalapeno juice is weird, so get rid of it!

-Can I make this dip recipe ahead of time?
+Can I make this jalapeno dip recipe ahead of time?

-What should I pair this spicy dip recipe with?
+What should I pair this spicy jalapeno dip recipe with?

 This jalapeno dip goes great with Ritz Crackers, tortilla chips, pretzels, baby carrots, or celery sticks.

-Can I make this dip recipe vegetarian or vegan?
+Can I make this jalapeno dip recipe vegetarian or vegan?

 Yes, you can!
 To make it vegan you can use a cheese, mayo, and cream cheese alternative and check out some awesome vegan “bacon” options here!
-Making it vegetarian is bit easier by either using an alternative meat option or by eliminating the bacon all together.
+Making the jalapeno popper dip vegetarian is bit easier by either using an alternative meat option or by eliminating the bacon all together.
 Obviously, using all plant based products will change the texture and taste of this recipe some, but it will still be amazing!

-Can I use this Jalapeno Popper Dip with Baco to make any other recipes?
+Can I use this Jalapeno Popper Dip with Bacon to make any other recipes?

 Yes!
 One fun this to try with leftover jalapeno popper dip is to spread it over a tortilla, roll it up and slice it into pinwheels for either lunch, or another appetizer.
 I know leftovers can be no fun sometimes, but I think this is a great option for this dip and helps less go to waste.

 Storing leftover Jalapeno Popper Dip with Bacon